Elizabeth Arden posts biggest ever loss as celebrity perfume sales fall

 FRESH FUNDS

-The result caps a year in which Elizabeth Arden saw a potential suitor walk away, launched a restructuring program, and started exploring alternatives to prop up its business.
-[ID:nL4N0P71GZ]
+The result caps a year in which Elizabeth Arden saw a potential suitor walk away, launched a restructuring programme, and started exploring alternatives to prop up its business.

 The review process ended on Tuesday with Rhone Capital's investment of $50 million in preferred stock and 2.5 million through warrants in exchange for a board seat and a stake of about 7.6 percent in the company.